msdrey/CPSC5042Project/README.md

 - Noah Glusenkamp

 ### Project Idea
 We are building a word guessing game that is inspired by the online game [Drawasaurus](https://www.drawasaurus.org/).
 A player can use the command-line client program to can connect to the server with a username and password and start a new game.
 The server will choose a secret word at random from a bank and give the player the number of letters in the word as well as a clue.
 The player sends guesses to the server until the correct word is guessed.
+Then, a new word is picked by the server and the game continues.
+The client can also send commands to to skip a word, display their score or exit the game.
-Possible enhancements include concurrent users playing the game socially, and allowing users to submit word/hint combinations to the present game's word bank.
+Possible enhancements include concurrent users playing the game, allowing users to submit word/hint combinations to the present game's word bank, and allowing users to play socially.

 ## Docs
 ### Compile